JessMair/Tots-Play/README.md

 A place to make connections with other parents and children, and a place to regularly meet.
 They can watch their children interact with their environment and grow their skill sets through play and interactions.

 Parents of young children often are stretched for time or multi-tasking.
-With this is mind, I wanted the page to provide digestible information, at a glance.
+With this is mind, I wanted the page to provide digestible information, immediately.
 I did not want the site to appear cluttered or present over whelming content.
 I believe I have achieved this goal.

 # UX - User Experience

-The project was planned in 5 stages;
+The project was planned in 5 stages.

 - Strategy Plane